er-abhijeet/final-proj/sub/README.md

 ```
 node runner.js
 ```
-## 🔴🔴 Linux Users
-The runner.js might not run on linux, if that's the case then please start all the terminals seperately by the below commands.
-This happens because the runner.js has commands to open and run new terminals which sometimes mess up.
-Thanks!!

 ### 2️⃣ Or maybe you prefer running each service manually (Separate Terminals)
 | Service   | Command                                      |